Carnations-Botanica/AMD-Kernel-Patches/README.md

 ## Supported AMD CPUs

 As of right now, these are all theoretically supported AMD CPUs.
-Bare metal testing is greatly appreciated, and opening an Issue on the repo with DEBUG logs is equally appreciated.
+Testing is greatly appreciated, and opening an Issue on the repo with DEBUG logs is equally appreciated.

 | Family | Codename | Product Name |
 | --- | --- | --- |